Breaking Free: Music video

-The music video for this song was a clip from the movie and musical High School Musical.
-It was not released to any video countdowns in the US, because it was the climax song of the movie and Disney did not want it to be released.
-In Germany, a music video was created for a remix of the song using behind-the-scenes footage, which was later included on the High School Musical Remix Edition DVD.
+As the climax of the film, "Breaking Free" was not released to any video countdowns in the US.
+In Germany, a music video was created for a remix of the song using behind-the-scenes footage, and was later included on the High School Musical Remix Edition DVD.
+In 2020, Disney+ added the original scene to their library, labelling it a music video.